MaksimPenkin/MedicalKAN/README.md

 Command-line arguments:
 usage: train.py [-h]

+Command-line arguments:
+usage: train.py [-h]

 Command-line arguments

 options:
   -h, --help  show this help message and exit --use_gpu   gpu index to be used.
   --seed      manual seed to be used.
-  --engine          engine specification.
-  --epochs          how many times to iterate over the dataset (default: 1).
-  --limit_batches   how much of the dataset to use (default: 1.0).
+  --config    path to an experiment configuration file in yaml (or json) format.
 ```

 ## Acknowledgements